Well I didin’t make it to the writer’s workshop. I went down to Streatham to deliver the manuscript I’v been editing, and just conked out.

-Our conversation in the coffee shop led to him saying he;d mine some of his network, to see if there anybody out there who could dig up some work for me.
-He also suggested I come up to London and spend a week, because then he send me to some launches/lunches, conferences and other type meetings so I could start creating a network for myself, and dig out some possibilities for funding for Sunhead.
+Our conversation in the coffee shop led to him saying he’d mine his network, to see if there anybody out there who could dig up some work for me.
+He also suggested I come up to London and spend a week, because then he’d send me to some launches/lunches, conferences and other type meetings so I could start creating a network for myself, and dig out some possibilities for funding for Sunhead.

 Chile, it’s becomiing abundantly clear, whether to London or anywhere else, being in Kent is not helping my cause much.
-It’s fine to have a roof over your head, but there’s no work to got in those parts, and the distance and cost to travel in prohibiting me from searching further afield.
+It’s fine to have a roof over your head, but there’s no work to got in these parts, and the distance and cost to travel is prohibiting me from searching further afield.

 Anyway, I think it went well.
-He made a suggestion, that of teaching a few nights a week, that I hadn’t thought much a bout, but now the more I think about it, it’s beginning to sound interesting.
+He made a suggestion of teaching a few nights a week, that I hadn’t thought much a bout, but now the more I think about it, it’s beginning to sound interesting.

 Today, monilove23 and I are going into Woolich to see if I can get some of that cold weather stuff.
 I have to start seeing about myself, because I know the cold I got last week had to do with not being warm enough and not having clothes suitable to this weather.
 It’s like 10 fucking degrees, oui?

-Where I come from chile, 21, 22 degrees celcius is considered cold, and it only gets that way at night!
+Where I come from chile, 21, 22 degrees celcius is considered cold, and it only gets that way in the dead of the night!

 You never mind my little stuggles and difficulties; I love my life.
 I love being alive, and I see God in everything, even the sturggles.
 I am learning things every day, incorporating lessons learnt every day.